kevinch/rscss-cheatsheet/readme.md

     }

 #### Avoid tag selectors
-Use classnames whenever possible.
-Tag selectors are fine, but they may come at a small performance penalty and may not be as descriptive.
+Use classnames.

 ### 1.3 Variants
 Components may have variants.
 Elements may have variants, too.

 #### Naming variants
-Classnames for variants will be prefixed by a dash (-).
+Classnames for variants will be prefixed by a dash (`-`).

     .like-button {
         &.-wide { /* ... */ }